What's Changing in Permissions

 <Accordion title="What happens to resources that my Curators created?">

-All resources (connectors, document sets, agents) are preserved with their original ownership.
+All resources (connectors, document sets, agents) are preserved with their original ownership,

-The creator remains the owner.
-However,
+and the creator remains the owner.

 </Accordion>